KatherineMichel/portfolio/doc/los-angeles-2023.md

 There were multiple photo ops, including the Friends set, Big Bang Theory set, and Friends fountain.

-Before and after the guided part of the tour, we had the opportunity to walk through exhibits packed with costumes, props, special effects, and info.
+Before and after the guided part of the tour, we had the opportunity to walk at our own pace through exhibits packed with costumes, props, special effects, and info.

 I spent 3 hours on the Warner Brothers tour.

 #### What Universal Studios Tour Had Going For It

 In contrast, the Universal Studios tour consisted of one large group riding on a group of connected carts with a pre-recorded commentary by Jimmy Fallon.
-Although tour guides had the freedom to provide their own commentary, group members did not have the opportunity to ask questions or get off the cart to take a closer look.
+Although tour guides had the freedom to provide their own additional commentary, group members did not have the opportunity to ask questions or get off the cart to take a closer look.

-However, the Universal Studios tour did include some iconic backlots, and nothing at Warner Brothers compared to Universal's interactive, 3-D experiences.
+However, the Universal Studios tour did include some very iconic backlots, and nothing at Warner Brothers compared to Universal's interactive, 3-D experiences.

 I spent approximately 45 minutes on the Universal Studio Tour.